sckratt/discord-invite-logger/readme.md

 # Disord Invite Logger Bot - Discord.js v13
 Discord Invite Logger bot est un bot qui vous permet de traquer les invitations.
 Il vous permettra de savoir par quel membre a été invité l'utilisateur.
 Il offre une interface exceptionnelle, grâce aux boutons, nouvelles fonctionnalités de Discord.

+## ❗❗ Ce bot ne sera plus mis à jour ❗❗
-## Discord.js v14 with slash commands plugin bot coming soon.
-You will be able to use the discord-invite-logger plugin on it to have the newest version with slash commands on [this page](https://github.com/azynux/discord-plugin-bot)
+Discord.js v14 with slash commands plugin bot coming soon.
+You will be able to use the discord-invite-logger plugin on it to have the newest version with slash commands on [this page](https://github.com/azynux/discord-plugin-bot) ❗❗

 ### Please, do not forget to star the project !!